the-nine-nation/mini-cursor/README.md

 - Nearly 1:1 reimplementation of Cursor's MCP and Prompt, supports using these MCP services in other VSCode plugins.
 - Supports local/remote multi-tool (MCP) invocation
 - Supports OpenAI API, allows using local models, ensuring data security.
+- **Selective tool enablement**: Choose which tools to use for each session
 - Interactive parameter and server configuration
 - One-click pip install, globally available CLI
 - Great for secondary development and custom extensions